 Method

-1. Download the latest version of Kon-Boot from http://www.kryptoslogic.com/ which costs $15.
-There is an older free version at http://www.piotrbania.com/all/kon-boot/ (download the floppy image for Windows&linux - the password needed to unzip it is kon-boot).
+1. Download the latest version of Kon-Boot from www.kryptoslogic.com which costs $16.
+There is an older free version at http://www.piotrbania.com/all/kon-boot/ (download the floppy image for Windows&linux – the password needed to unzip it is kon-boot).
 You need to extract the file FD0-konboot-v1.1-2in1.img .
-A version that works with XP/Vista/Windows 8 can be found here (see link below video).
-2. Use RMPrepUSB to format and prepare your USB Flash drive.
-You can choose any bootloader option or filesystem but remember to tick the Boot as HDD option.
-If you are unsure what options to use, just copy the settings from the picture below:
+A version that works with XP/Vista/Windows 8 (v1.1 2010-2013) should be used for Vista/7/8 32 or 64-bit.

 3. Now install grub4dos by clicking on the Install grub4dos button and follow the instructions - press Enter when prompted to copy over the grldr file